aai-institute/practical-ai-act/docs/conformity/data-governance.md

         - |Art.
 10(2)(e)|: Assessment of availability, quantity and suitability of the data sets
     - [Data Quality]:
         - |Art.
 10(2)(c)|: Tracking data preparation steps like labelling, cleaning, imputation, enrichment;
         - |Art.
-10(3)|: Ensuring complete, error-free, and complete (for the respective application) training and testing data sets
+10(3)|: Ensuring complete, error-free, and sufficiently representative (for the respective application) training and testing data sets

 ## Non-technical requirements